Wanderers-Of-The-Rift/wotr-docs/website/docs/meetings/2025/09/2025-Sep-13-Guide-Interest-Meeting-Notes.md

 ## Agenda

-### Channel or Forum Setup, for Info and Guidelines etc.
+### Channel or Forum Setup, for Info and Guidelines

 _How do we want this setup?
 What would people prefer?_